ablomm/ablomm-cpu/docs/cpu/isa.md

 All of these jumps will result in entering supervisor mode.

-Check out the [Interrupt example](../../examples/interrupts.asm) for how to set up the interupt vector table.
+Check out the [Interrupts example](../../examples/interrupts.asm) for how to set up the interupt vector table.

 # Addresses